redbear/Duo/docs/out_of_box_experience.md

     ![image](images/BLEDeviceList.png)

-4. Once your iOS/Android device connect to your Duo, it will automatically scan and list the WiFi networks around your Duo, which for you to choose one of them to configure for your Duo.
+4. Once your iOS/Android device connected to your Duo, it will automatically scan and list the WiFi networks around your Duo, which for you to choose one of them to configure for your Duo.
 You can pull down the screen to scan WiFi networks again.

     ![image](images/WiFiList.png)

-5. Touch on the menu button on the top-right corner, you can fetch your Duo's device ID and its currentr firmware versions.
+5. Touch on the menu button on the top-right corner, you can fetch your Duo's device ID and its current firmware versions.

     ![image](images/DeviceInfo.png)

 6. Choose one of the WiFi networks in the scan list to configure it for your Duo.
 If the WiFi network you want to configure is not in the scan list (e.g. hidden WiFi network), you can configure it manually by touching on the first colum "**+ Enter SSID manually**".
 If the WiFi network you chose is not open, you'll be asked to input password.
-After configuring WiFi credential for your Duo, the Duo will disconnect the WiFi/BLE connection from your iOS/Android device and try to connect to the WiFi network you just configured with the RGB flashing **green**.
-If Duo connects to the AP successfully, it then performs a soft reset to restart.
-Otherwise, Duo will enter Listening Mode again for you to re-configure the Wi-Fi credentials.
+After configuring WiFi credential for your Duo, the Duo will disconnect the WiFi/BLE connection from your iOS/Android device and try to connect to the WiFi network you've just configured, with the RGB being flashing **green**.
+If your Duo connects to the AP successfully, it then performs a soft reset to restart.
+Otherwise, Duo will enter Listening Mode again for you to re-configure Wi-Fi credentials.

-    - If you are connecting to your Duo using WiFi, the App just jumps to the view as bellow, since it can not know whether your Duo has successfully connected to the WiFi network or not, due to  the currently implemented SoftAp protocol.
+    - If you are connecting to your Duo using WiFi, the App just jumps to the view as bellow, since it doesn't know whether your Duo has successfully connected to the WiFi network or not, which due to the currently implemented SoftAp protocol.

     ![image](images/ConnectWiFi1.png)